 How to harmonise and support the development of the life sense

 It is important to let everyone (regardless of age, position in family, sex or culture) express their feelings and sense of what is healthy for their body.
 We learn what is healthy by experiencing the ‘sensations’ that occur when we meet the world.
 The body needs health giving activities, fresh, natural food at routine intervals, physical exercise and recovery time.
 These are the basic needs to establish healthy pathways for recovery as well as the sense of knowing when things are becoming better or worse.
-Overcoming something that puts a dent in our wellbeing makes us stronger.
-From this perspective, we can recognise the health-giving affect of life’s challenges including dis-ease.
+Overcoming struggles can develop strength and capacities, however ignoring the measures of health can set up chronic patterns of ill health.

-The hypersensitive child requires more experiences of being able to bring forward their healing capacities to make things right again; to experience disorder then reorder.
+The child with hyper sensitivity of the life sense requires more experiences of being able to bring forward their healing capacities to make things right again; to experience disorder then reorder.
 When they hurt themselves, it can help to reduce other sensory stimulation and give plenty of time to recover, acknowledging the pain and helping them to regain themselves.
 They tend towards focusing on the pain or they may cry their way to sleep.
-For a hypo sense of life child, the injury needs to be treated even though they may not think so.
-They need to have their attention drawn to it with bandages and the like, especially since it is easily forgotten and may become infected without them realising They have to learn to pay attention to changes in their body.
+For a child with hyposensitivity of the life sense, the injury needs to be treated even though they may disagree.
+They need to have their attention drawn to it with bathing and bandages, especially since it is easily forgotten and may become infected without them realising.
+Those with hypo sensitivities have to learn to pay attention to changes in their body.
 Emphasising the transition time between activities helps them learn to recognise the inner shift that happens when one thing ends and another starts.
 Little things that help include stopping and taking off shoes at the door and lining them up neatly before going inside.
 Being taught that all things have their place in the world supports the life sense.